-The main office of The Department of Campus Safety is located just inside the main entrance of the Saints Center.
+The main office of The Department of Campus Safety is located on the lower level of the Saints Center.

-The Department of Campus Safety can be reached from on campus telephones at the four digit number 4867.
-All other callers can reach The Department of Campus Safety at 859-341-4867.
+The Department of Campus Safety can be reached from on campus telephones at the four-digit number 7233.

+All other callers can reach The Department of Campus Safety at 859-341-7233(SAFE).